 3. Install Smart Air Conditioning

 Another smart idea to make your rental property helpful to the environment (and your utility bills) is to change how much and how often your tenant runs the air conditioning.
 For instance, simply encouraging your tenant to increase their thermostat by one or two degrees can save energy.
-Otherwise, for an even bigger positive benefit, think about installing a smart thermostat.
+Otherwise, consider installing a smart thermostat for an even bigger positive benefit.
 Programmable thermostats are great energy savers because they can guarantee that the air conditioning is only running when people are home.
 Start providing your tenant some advice to make the air conditioning operate more efficiently, like closing doors and windows while it is on and changing the filters habitually.

 4. Use LED Light Bulbs